raghuraman2000/StableRoommate/README.md

 # StableRoommate
-This repository contains C++ codes for various functionalities related to the stable roommate problem
+This repository contains C++ codes for various functionalities related to the stable roommate problem.
 Note: This project was co-authored with www.github.com/Arnhav-Datar/.

 ## Solver